Written by Rosie Alaraj

 Being a child of the internet, I did know of Quinta Brunson, the creator of Abbott Elementary, and I liked all of her skits and multiple memes from her previous projects, so I did have high hopes for the show.
 To no one’s surprise, I loved the show, my family loved the show, and we all need more episodes immediately.
 The sitcom world on television has been running a bit dry, but there was something different about Abbott Elementary; it was a show that filled a void that was missing for quite a few years.
 The show is a mockumentary style sitcom centered around five amazing, passionate teachers, a principal with unconventional methods, and a janitor that knows the school and conspiracy theories like the back of his hand.
 Together, they work tirelessly to maintain and support an underfunded, predominantly Black school in Philadelphia, Pennsylvania.
 After the Pilot episode, it was apparent that this show was personal, and I needed to know more about the story behind the show.
 So, as any TV lover would do, I watched every single interview the cast members did and read every single article written about the show to learn what made Abbott Elementary so special.

 What I learned is Abbott Elementary is so special because it is Quinta Brunson’s love letter to comedy, her role models, and her community.
-Brunson is the daughter of a beloved Kindergartan teacher and is a product of the Philidelphia Public School System herself.
-She explains that the idea of Abbott Elemantary had been brewing for a few years, but she finally decided to create the show after a parent/teacher conference she attended with her mother.
+Brunson is the daughter of a beloved Kindergarten teacher and is a product of the Philadelphia Public School System herself.
+She explains that the idea of Abbott Elementary had been brewing for a few years, but she finally decided to create the show after a parent/teacher conference she attended with her mother.
 At the time, Brunson was unhappy about how stressed and overworked her mom was and had been pressuring her to retire.
 The night of the parent/teacher conferences, she was also upset that her mom had to work so late, so she was even more frustrated when a student’s mother arrived two minutes before the parent/teacher conferences were supposed to end.
 The parent/teacher conference took place, and during the meeting, Brunson and her mother learned that the student’s mother was a nurse stuck in the hospital and arrived to the meeting as soon as she could.
-Brunson says that this night is what solidified the creation of Abbott Elementary
+Brunson says that this night is what solidified the creation of Abbott Elementary.

 The show is named after Brunson’s sixth grade teacher, Mrs. Joyce Abbott, who was the first teacher she had after Brunson moved onto a grade level where her mother could not be her teacher and her guide at school anymore.
 Brunson attributes part of the foundation of her confidence and success to Mrs. Abbott.
 Every character on the show exudes the same energy, dedication, and passion that Mrs. Abbott had during her 30 years of teaching.
 The name of the show is so fitting because schools like Abbott Elementary don’t succeed without teachers like Mrs. Abbott.
 With limited resources, underpaid teachers, and underprivileged students, there are extensive barriers to the success of the students and the school.
 In the first episode of the show, Janine Teagues, a second grade teacher, says that her and Jacob Hill, a history teacher, had “trauma bonded” because they started working at the school with 30 teachers, but by the start of their second year, it was only her, Jacob, and one other teacher left.
 Melissa Schemmenti, a veteran teacher, explained that working at schools like Abbott Elementary is a calling that only a small, special group of people choose to answer.
 It takes hard work, passion, dedication, and loads of patience to work at these schools let alone enable them to succeed.